ugurkocde/Intune/winget2intunewin/readme.md

 ## Blog Post

-I have written a blog post to describe and explain how the tool works:
+I wrote a blog post to describe and explain how the tool works:

 [Blog Post](https://ugurkoc.de/winget2intunewin-automatically-create-applications-for-microsoft-intune/)